Can You Amend a Tax Return?: How to Fix an Error

 You can use this Form 1040X if there are changes in your filing status, income, credits or deductions.
-(Read more about common mistakes taxpayers make, and how to avoid them.
-The IRS does recommend that you wait until you have received your original refund before you submit an amendment.
+(Read more about common mistakes taxpayers make, and how to avoid them.)
+The IRS does recommend that you wait until you get your original refund before you submit an amendment.
 Don’t worry – the amended return deadline is generous, so you should have plenty of time to wait on your refund and still file your amendment.
 Usually, you have three years to file an amended return.

-You will need to send an amended return by mail.
+You’ll need to send an amended return by mail.
 You can access the Form 1040X on the IRS website.
 Check the Form 1040X Instructions to find your state’s IRS Service Center address.
 Or, of course, H&R Block tax professionals can help you file an amended return.
 Find an office close to you to get started.

 When will I hear back after I file an amended tax return?